 Geysers are hot springs with narrow spaces in their plumbing, usually near the surface.
 These constrictions prevent water from circulating freely to the surface where heat would escape.
-The deepest circulating water can exceed the surface boiling point (199°F/93°C).
+The deepest circulating water can be more than twice as hot as the surface boiling point of 199° F (93° C).